timknight/middleman-ethos/README.markdown

 ## Project Configuration

-Project information is found in /data/config.yml
+Project information is found in /data/config.yml.
+The YAML file supports multi-environment configuration by adding the values within keys for "development" and "build".
+A custom site helper is available called `project_setting` which takes the YAML key value as either a string or a symbol: `project_setting(:title)` or `project_setting("title")`.

 ## Page Configuration